AnimalGenomicsETH/snakemake_lsf/README.md

   - disk_scratch = N GB (**NOTE** this is modified from normal behaviour which is MB per core)
     - accessible only via the $TMPDIR variable
     - $TMPDIR only survives for the duration of **that** rule
+  - use_singularity = True
+    - sets the singularity flag (if you already have access)
 - **log** structure
   - generally logs/{rule}/{wildcard_info}\_<current-time>
 - Option to modify further for GPU or other specifics